AviatrixSystems/Docs/HowTos/SAML_Integration_Okta_IdP.rst

    ``[Endpoint Name]`` is an arbitrary identifier.
 This same value should be used when configuring SAML in the Aviatrix controller.
    The example uses ``aviatrix_saml_controller`` for ``[Endpoint Name]``

+   ``https://[host]/#/dashboard`` must be set as the Default RelayState so that after SAML authenticates, user will be redirected to dashboard.

    * Attribute Statements